timiscoding/slack_overflow/README.md

 * Vote buttons change to green when a vote has been cast
 * When making a post, it is automatically upvoted by the author
 * Post and comment editor styling looks better
+* Fixed picture overflowing panel header
+* Markdown conversion used to be done on client and server side.
+Now it's all done in-browser.
+Live preview and showing post/comment now renders the output.
+* Fixed bug where live preview stopped working after refreshing the new post/comment page
+* Styling for post/comment/preview more consistent
+* Fixed new comments being inserted in the wrong order
+* Post index shows newest posts first
+* markdown help when making new post/comment

 ## Demo